Crochet Now | Sugarplum Beary

 This pattern uses simple stitches throughout making it a great project for a beginner – but it has enough interest for an intermediate crocheter.
 Motifs make great projects to work on in between other projects when you just want to work on something quick, and they’re small enough to to enjoy when you are out and about for a project on the go.
 The finished cushion also has a gorgeous texture that you just want to run your fingers over.

-The pattern is written in UK crochet terminology and I’ve linked it up on Ravelry too if you’d like to save it to your favourites on there (at the link below).
+The pattern is written in UK and US crochet terminology and I’ve linked it up on Ravelry too if you’d like to save it to your favourites on there (at the link below).

 SAVE PATTERN ON RAVELRY HERE